jyli7/github-highlights/README.md

 Dinky but somewhat clean implementation of Conway's Game of Life, from when I was learning basic Clojure during Summer 2013.

 https://github.com/jyli7/game-of-life

----
-Finally, in addition to these solo projects and in addition to my work for Codecademy and Pivotal Labs, I've worked for small and mid-size startups through a web development agency that I founded, Qualia Studios.
-Clients include [Tribeca Film Festival](http://www.tribecafilm.com) and Stanford University.